20: Maintain UNRWA While Transitioning to Its Replacement

 Why is it important?

-The United Nations Relief and Works Agency is a deeply flawed organization, but it is also responsible for the education, healthcare, and social services of millions of Palestinians in 59 refugee camps in the West Bank, Gaza, Jordan, Syria, and Lebanon.
+Despite the controversy surrounding the United Nations Relief and Works Agency, it also provides essential services for the education, healthcare, and social welfare of millions of Palestinians in 59 refugee camps in the West Bank, Gaza, Jordan, Syria, and Lebanon.
 Because of the cutoff in U.S. funding, UNRWA is in danger of collapsing, which will result in chaos and a security nightmare for Israel.

-There is no other organization that can step in overnight and assume all of UNRWA’s responsibilities, but a long-term replacement is required due to UNRWA’s role in perpetuating the unique status of Palestinian refugeehood that passes down to refugees’ descendants and its historical unwillingness to combat terrorism operated by third parties out of its facilities.
+There is no other organization that can step in overnight and assume all of UNRWA’s responsibilities, but a long-term replacement is required due to UNRWA’s role in perpetuating a victimhood narrative among Palestinian refugees and its historical ineffectiveness in stopping terrorist activities conducted by third parties out of its facilities.
 UNRWA should be fully funded over a five year period while a replacement institution is created and UNRWA’s responsibilities are transitioned over.

 Jared Kushner may be right in seeking to disrupt the current structure of US assistance to the Palestinians.
 Since 1950, America has contributed more than $6 billion to the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA).
 UNRWA supports roughly 5 million registered Palestinian refugees, and their descendants, in Jordan, Lebanon, Syria, Gaza, and the West Bank, including East Jerusalem, who were displaced during the 1948 and 1967 Israeli-Arab wars.
 About 30,000 of UNRWA’s 5 million Palestinians are first generation refugees.
 UNRWA’s most visible operations are in Gaza, a nearly impossible responsibility made even more difficult, as Hamas and the Israelis are on the brink of a fourth war in the last decade.
 Like any organization established in the 1950s, it is time for 21st Century disruption.
 Re-visioning UNRWA, however, requires thoughtful diplomacy and economic nuance.